-The construction of brick fortifications to replace earlier wood and earth ramparts, began in the eighties of the thirteenth century.
+The first wood and earth fortifications were built in Elbląg shortly after the town was founded in 1237.
+The construction of brick fortifications, intended to replace the fortifications on earlier, the same circuit, began in the eighties of the thirteenth century.
 After the break caused by the fire in 1288, the works resumed in the nineties.
-At that time, the construction of the city gates: Market, Smith and Castle, as well as the north and east side of the walls, were started.
+At that time, the construction of the town gates: Market, Blacksmith and Castle, as well as the north and east side of the walls, were started.
 In 1319 the construction of the Market Gate was completed, and in 1322 the Castle Gate was rebuilt.
 Reconstruction of the western part of the walls began at the latest, because only in the years 1336-1341.
 Until 1335, this side of the town was defended by a wooden palisade.
-As for the southern side, the Teutonic Knights forbade the construction of city fortifications in this section.
+As for the southern side, the Teutonic Knights forbade the construction of town fortifications in this section.
 The southern part, as was in the location privilege, was excluded from the fortification system and put under protection of the Teutonic castle.

-From the second half of the fifteenth century until the sixteenth century there were no more visible changes in the city fortifications.
+From the second half of the fifteenth century until the sixteenth century there were no more visible changes in the town fortifications.
 Only at the turn of the fifteenth and sixteenth century before the Market Gate, over the first moat was built a fortified stone bridge.
+The repulsion of the Teutonic attack in 1521 and the fear of an attack on Prussia by Moscow and Sweden caused that in 1549 the Polish king Zygmunt August released the town from paying tax, and this money was allocated for fortification works.
+In 1553, the earth rampart was widened and once again from the outer Market Gate to the river, and the outer, northern moat was expanded.
+Probably in connection with these works in 1554 the ruins of the Teutonic castle were finally demolished.
 The end of the sixteenth and seventeenth centuries brought modernization of the fortifications of Elbląg through the construction of bastion fortifications.
-In the 18th and 19th centuries, the medieval city walls were pulled down and the moat was filled up.
+In the 18th and 19th centuries, the medieval town walls were pulled down and the moat was filled up.

-From the side of the river, five gates were built for the sake of the big traffic between the city and the waterfront.
+From the side of the river, five gates were built for the sake of the big traffic between the town and the waterfront.
 Counting from the south, these were the gates: Holy Ghost Gate (later known as Barley), Bridge Gate (leading to High Bridge, also known as Koga Bridge), Fish Gate, Cooper Gate (also called Crane), Tobias (or the Scale Gate) and further on the Dominican monastery, the smallest wicket Monk Gate.
-The Smith and Market Gate were the most important elements in the entire defense system of the then Elbląg.
-In the fifteenth century, they were already about 26 meters high and were equipped with lowering gates made of oak wood.
-Between the gates on the outer side of the walls there was a zwinger reaching the city moat.

 Sypek A., Sypek.R., Zamki i obiekty warowne Warmii i Mazur, Warszawa 2008.